Support the IJA

 IJA Regional Competitions

-The IJA Regional Competitions (IRCs) bring the IJA Stage Championships model to partner festivals and events around the world.
-The IRCs award jugglers around the world for performance routines displaying excellence in technique and entertainment.
-This program has now held over 10 events in 6 countries.
-Donations to support the growth of the IRCs will be matched up to $5000, by the IJA’s anonymous donor, Unna Med.
+The IJA Regional Competitions (IRC) bring the IJA Stage Championship model to partner festivals and events around the world.
+The IRC awards jugglers around the world for performance routines displaying excellence in technique and entertainment.
+There have been 27 competitions in 15 countries since 2011.
+The goal for 2019 is to hold 9 competitions around the world and your donations will make this possible.

 Steve Rahn Memorial Fund